haruiz/haruiz.github.io/blog/2022-08-27-python-for-data-science-getting-started/index.md

 <ReactPlayer playing controls url={require("./open-folder-pycharm.mp4").default} />

 At this point, you should know how to create and run python files.
-So, in the coming tutorials, we will be working on the hello_world.py file, exploring the python syntax and learn cool things about python, and data science.
+So, in the coming tutorials, we will be working on the hello_world.py file, exploring the python syntax, and learning cool things about Python and data science.

 Thanks for reading!, and I hope this tutorial helped you to get started with Python.